 In fiscal 2007, operating activities provided \$27.7 million in cash as a result of a net loss of \$21.8 million, adjusted by non-cash items such as depreciation and amortization amounts of \$4.2 million and stock-based compensation amounts of \$9.3 million.
 Working capital sources of cash were related to a \$37.9 million increase in deferred revenue which was attributable to increased sales of our subscription and support services and an \$8.6 million increase in accrued liabilities and accrued payroll and compensation primarily related to increased headcount.
-These sources of cash were offset by a \$6.6 million increase in inventory which relates to the growth of our business, a \$2.3 million increase in accounts receivable due to the overall growth of our business offset by a 13 day decrease (from 70 to 57 days) in days sales outstanding driven primarily by improved collections experience, a \$1.8 million increase in deferred cost of revenue which relates to the increase in ratable products and services deferred revenue, and a \$1.2 million increase in prepaid expenses and other current assets.
+These sources of cash were offset by a \$6.6 million increase in inventory which relates to the growth of our business, a \$2.3 million increase in accounts receivable due to the overall growth of our business offset by a decrease in days sales outstanding, a \$1.8 million increase in deferred cost of revenue which relates to the increase in ratable products and services deferred revenue, and a \$1.2 million increase in prepaid expenses and other current assets.

 In fiscal 2006, operating activities provided \$3.4 million in cash as a result of a net loss of \$5.3 million, adjusted by non-cash items such as depreciation and amortization amounts of \$3.5 million and stock-based compensation amounts of \$1.2 million.
 Working capital sources of cash were primarily related to an \$18.9 million increase in deferred revenue which was attributable to increased sales of our subscription and support services, a \$1.9 million increase in accounts payable, a \$3.6 million increase in accrued liabilities and accrued payroll, compensation related to the timing of payments as well as increased headcount and a \$2.1 million decrease in deferred cost of revenue.
-These sources of cash were offset by a \$15.0 million payment related to a patent dispute settlement, a \$2.3 million increase in accounts receivable due to the overall growth of our business offset by a five day decrease (from 75 to 70 days) in days sales outstanding, due to improved collections experience, and a \$5.8 million increase in inventory due to the growth of our business.
+These sources of cash were offset by a \$15.0 million payment related to a patent dispute settlement, a \$2.3 million increase in accounts receivable due to the overall growth of our business offset by a decrease in days sales outstanding and a \$5.8 million increase in inventory due to the growth of our business.